goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.5.
 Guard process uptime using the right tool

 **TL;DR:** The process must go on and get restarted upon failures.
-For simple scenario, ‘restarter’ tools like PM2 might be enough but in today ‘dockerized’ world – a cluster management tools should be considered as well
+For simple scenarios, ‘restarter’ tools like PM2 might be enough but in today ‘dockerized’ world – a cluster management tools should be considered as well

-**Otherwise:** Running dozens of instances without clear strategy and too many tools together (cluster management, docker, PM2) might lead to a devops chaos
+**Otherwise:** Running dozens of instances without a clear strategy and too many tools together (cluster management, docker, PM2) might lead to a DevOps chaos

 🔗 [**Read More: Guard process uptime using the right tool**](/sections/production/guardprocess.md)